tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/numeric_functions.rst

    500 km (300 miles) a side, and it doesn't take into account the Earth's curvature for speed.
 For larger distances, you should use GEOPOLY2D, which tessellates the given polygon in smaller parts, accounting for the Earth's curvature.
-These functions were added in version 2.1.1-beta.

 -  COS()
 -  Returns the cosine of the argument.

 -  DOUBLE()
 -  Forcibly promotes given argument to floating point type.
 Intended to help enforce evaluation of numeric JSON fields.
-Introduced in version 2.2.1-beta.

 -  EXP()
 -  Returns the exponent of the argument (e=2.718… to the power of the